Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Loss of spatial coherence induced by two-mode squeezed PGWs

 and its Hermitian conjugate.
-Here, $\tau_i$ accounts for the time delay of the EM signal through the arm $\overline{M_iP}$, with $i=1,2$, and $\hat{E}^{(+)}(\mathbf{x}_i,t-\tau_i)$ stands for the electric field at the location of the $i$-th mirror at the delay time $t-\tau_i$.
+Here, $\tau_i$ accounts for the time delay of the EM signal through the arm $\overline{D_iP}$, with $i=1,2$, and $\hat{E}^{(+)}(\mathbf{r}_i,t-\tau_i)$ stands for the electric field at the location of the $i$-th detector at the delay time $t-\tau_i$.
 In the symmetric setup one has $\tau_1 = \tau_2$, which is also true in VLBI measurement thanks to the geometric delay line that ensures equal time correlation.
 Since we neglect the effect of the GWs background during the time delays $\tau_i$ (practically $\tau_i \lll t$), we can proceed by setting $t-\tau_1 = t-\tau_2 \equiv t$.
 Therefore, $t$ will refer to the time at which the EM signal arrives at the detectors, which can also be called the time of flight or the interaction time.
-The expression of the intensity at point $P$ now reads
+The expression for the intensity at point $P$ is now given by